Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Arizona Stats and Trends

-- The Wildcats have an against the spread record of 3-0 in their three games as an underdog of 20.5 points or more this season.
+- The Wildcats have always covered the spread this year when underdogs by 20 points or more in three chances.

-- Arizona has eclipsed the over/under in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- When Arizona records more than 21.5 points, it is 2-0 against the spread and 0-2 overall.
+- Arizona is 2-0 against the spread and 0-2 overall when the team notches more than 21.5 points.

-- In games that Arizona piles up over 323.1 yards, the team is 5-3 against the spread and 1-7 overall.
+- In games that Arizona amasses over 323.1 yards, the team is 5-3 against the spread and 1-7 overall.

-- The Wildcats have turned the ball over 21 times this season, four more turnovers than the Sun Devils have forced (17).
+- This year the Wildcats have turned the ball over 21 times, four more than the Sun Devils' takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.